 We ask young people to be keen to take part and to commit to the full project.
 We do not offer drop-in sessions.

 How to Refer: If you work with a Lewisham young person who could benefit from LYT’s projects, please complete a Referral Form and return it to Amy Lewis.
 LYT staff will contact you to discuss the best way to support the young person to access LYT’s projects.

-LYT’s Outreach activities are currently supported by the Mayor of London’s Young Londoners’ Fund and BBC Children in Need and the People’s Postcode Community Trust.
+LYT’s Outreach activities are currently supported by the Mayor of London’s Young Londoners’ Fund, BBC Children in Need and the People’s Postcode Community Trust.